StollerSystem/Pierre-s-Bakery/README.md

 Pastry: Buy 1 for \$2 or 3 for $5.

 After pressing a key to continue the user will be presented with a menu.
-A user will then be able to specify how many loaves of Bread and how many Pastrys they'd like by typing in commands.
-On the menu it lists all the bread/pastry for sale as well as the number to enter to add it to your cart.
+On the menu it lists all the bread/pastry for sale as well as the key number to enter to add it to your cart.
+The user can add a single item OR if they follow the item number with a quantity - they can add multiple items at once.
+Example:
+* Typing '3 10' will add 10 Rye Loafs (#3)

-There are also the commands:
+There are also these commands:
 * 's' to view the shopping cart
 * 'c' to clear the cart
 * 'm' to see the menu again
 * 'd' for when you are done and want to checkout

 Then the checkout display will return the total cost of the order and how much you saved!

 ## Specs